 2. Medical treatment

 Medical treatment is another important component of any successful eating disorder treatment program.
 Many teenagers struggling with eating disorders will have medical concerns as a result of their disorder.
 For example, an adolescent with anorexia nervosa may be severely underweight and malnourished.
-She may also have organ damage and other problems resulting from ongoing lack of proper nutrition.
+They may also have organ damage and other problems resulting from ongoing lack of proper nutrition.
 The goal of medical treatment during eating disorder recovery is to identify these medical issues and address each one so that the individual can recover both physically and mentally.

 3. Supportive services